blueram/mate-examples/examples/googlemate/readme.txt

    that part of the source path to the name of the project.
 This is necessary in order for the compiler to know where the localization files are located.

-2. Select "Use a specific SDK: Flex 3.2 (or higher)
+2. Select "Use a specific SDK:" Flex 3.2 (or higher)